 Sources of the program are available through a Git repository on GitLab: https://gitlab.com/gaelbn/transmissio.
 You can download or clone the project using this link.

 The data must be provided as two separate files in csv format, corresponding to the edge list and node coordinates.
-A third file containing the visual parameters must be provided in order to customize the appearance of the visualization.
+A third file containing the visual parameters can be provided in order to customize the appearance of the visualization.
+Optionally, a file containing the geographical features of the study area can be provided in order to obtain a rendering of the boundaries of the area.

 A multi-line adjacency list format is used for graphs representation.
-File must contains four columns: source_id, destination_id, date and weight, whose order must be respected.
-First and second columns correspond, respectively to the source and destination nodes, third column contains temporal information (date or time-step the contact occured), and the last column (the fourth) contains the edge’s weight.
+File must contains at least four columns: source_id, destination_id, date and weight, whose order must be respected.
+First and second columns correspond, respectively to the source and destination nodes, third column contains temporal information (date or time-step), and the fourth column contains the edge’s weight.
 Take care that there is no way of representing isolated nodes unless the node has a self-loop edge.
 The default name for this file is network.csv, but you can choose the name you want and specify it in the configuration file.

 The dates will be automatically converted into time-steps to save computation time.
 Five temporal scale conversion are already implemented: year, month, week number (week_num), period of seven days (seven_days) and day.
 You can also implement your own.

-A csv file giving the node id, longitude and latitude of the nodes in the network.
+A csv file giving the node id, longitude/X-pos and latitude/Y-pos of the nodes in the network.
 File must contains the three columns: node_id, coord_longitude, coord_latitude, whose names must be respected.
 The default name for this file is coord.csv, but you can choose the name you want and specify it in the configuration file.

 The parameter temporal_scale can be one of the following : year / month / week_num / seven_days / day / timestep (this last one corresponding to no conversion, assuming the data is given in a time-step scale).